gustxvo/gustxvo/README-en.md

 I'm interested in the JAVA ecosystem and tools for task automation and deployment in production environments.

-- 🔭 I am currently studying at [Unopar](https://www.unopar.com.br/).
+- 👩‍💻 I'm currently working on refactoring a legacy hobby project.
-- 🌱 I'm currently learning **[Jetpack Compose](https://developer.android.com/jetpack/compose)** and exploring DevOps
+- 🧠 I'm currently learning **Spring Boot** and the **Spring** ecossystem.
-- 💬 You can ask me about Android, Kotlin, Java, Spring Boot, Docker or Gradle.
+- 💬 You can ask me about  Java, Kotlin, Spring Boot, Docker, Android or Gradle.

 ## Language and frameworks